 Here are ten reasons why businesses should use 360-degree feedback for employee evaluation and development.

-1. It Gets Everyone Involved
+1. Gets Everyone Involved

 Getting every member of the team involved fast-tracks a path to success when it comes to achieving the daily goal.
 It’s important to note that when team members are engaged in their evaluation, it increases the morale of each employee.

-2. It’s A Self-Awareness Pill
+2. A Self-Awareness Pill

 360-degree feedback promotes self-awareness and reminds employees of the strengths they bring to the team.

-3. It Boosts Confidence
+3. Boosts Confidence

 If you want to problem-solve in your office, then create people who have the confidence to think up solutions themselves.
 It’s the best first step to building a freethinking and innovating workforce.

-4. It Promotes Transparency
+4. Promotes Transparency

 There is a direct link between job satisfaction and productivity.
 When businesses began to take notice, they started to experiment with the employee experience.